shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/setup/s3_bucket.md

 ## IAM Role

-Create an AWS Role with the following permission on your bucket with the following policies:
+Create an AWS Role with the following permissions on your bucket, using the below policies:

-* Add a policy to allow access Shotgun access to your S3 bucket.
-Eg.
+* Add a policy to allow Shotgun to access your S3 bucket.
+Example:

 ```json
 {